tenzir/tenzir/cloud/aws/README.md

 ### Usage

 The provided [Makefile](Makefile) wraps [Terraform](https://www.terraform.io/)
 and `aws` CLI commands for a streamlined UX.
+You can list the available higher level commands with `make help`.

 You need the following tools installed locally:

 - Terraform (> v1): `terraform` to provision the infrastructure
 - AWS CLI (v2): `aws` (plus `SessionManager`) to automate AWS interaction
 - Docker: `docker` to build a container for Lambda
-- `jq` for wrangling JSON output
+- `jq` for wrangling JSON output / `base64` to encode command line strings

 To avoid having to provide required Terraform variables manually, the Makefile looks for a file `default.env` in the current directory.
 It must define the